-On September 2, 2008, the District entered into an agreement with the City and County of Denver whereby the District is required to levy a Regional Mill Levy in the amount of 15.000 mills and to impose a one-time Regional Development Fee based upon the square footage of an applicable lot of all property within the project area, (collectively, the regional funds).
-The District will also require the Taxing Districts to comply with this agreement.
+On September 2, 2008, the District entered into the City Intergovernmental Agreement (City IGA) with the City and County of Denver whereby the District is required to levy a Regional Mill Levy in the amount of 15.000 mills and to impose a one-time Regional Development Fee based upon the square footage of an applicable lot of all property within the project area, (collectively, the regional funds).
+The District will also require the Taxing Districts to comply with the City IGA.
 The regional funds will be used to pay the costs of defined Regional Improvements.

-The District has the authority to construct the Regional Improvements as detailed in its service plan and in the service plans of the Denver Districts.
-Per the agreement, the District is also responsible for 17% of Gateway Regional Metropolitan District's (Gateway) service plan project costs and certain Town Center Metropolitan District obligations.
+The District has the authority to construct the Regional Improvements as detailed in its Service Plan and in the service plans of the Taxing Districts.
+Per the agreement, the District is also responsible for 17% of Gateway Regional Metropolitan District's (Gateway) Service Plan project costs and certain Town Center Metropolitan District obligations.

 The District's share of the Regional Improvements will be funded from the regional funds.
 The flow of funds for payment is as follows: 1) debt service on any bonds issued for the funding of Regional Improvements, 2) reimbursement to LNR in the event it advances funds to the City for payment of District obligations under the agreement, 3) payment of the Town Center obligations, 4) payment under the City IGA for past project costs (Note 2), 5) payment under the City IGA for Tower - 56th District Lanes costs (Note 1), and 6) the District's share of Regional Improvement costs as they become due, including Gateway service plan project costs.
-The agreement was amended on March 17, 2014, to include additional projects.
+The City IGA was amended on March 17, 2014, to include additional projects.

 The District shall utilize all available moneys from regional bonds or regional funds to meet the District obligations.
-Pursuant to the "Funding Agreement - City IGA Obligations" between the District, LNR, and the City dated September 2, 2008, if regional funds are inadequate to pay the entire amount due on the applicable payment date, LNR agrees that it will pay the shortfall amount as an advance to the District.
+Pursuant to the Funding Agreement - City IGA Obligations between the District, LNR, and the City below, if regional funds are inadequate to pay the entire amount due on the applicable payment date, LNR agrees that it will pay the shortfall amount as an advance to the District.
 The District agrees to reimburse LNR for the advances, plus simple interest at a rate of 8% per annum.
 No payment shall be required of the District unless the District issues regional bonds or collects regional funds.
 Notwithstanding the foregoing, the District may reimburse LNR from otherwise legally available funds.

 On September 2, 2008, the District entered into a Funding Agreement - City IGA Obligations with the City and LNR.
-LNR agrees that it will pay any shortfall amount to the City on behalf of the District for amounts owed under the City Intergovernmental Agreement above.
+LNR agrees that it will pay any shortfall amount to the City on behalf of the District for amounts owed under the City IGA above.
 The District agrees to reimburse LNR for advances, plus simple interest, at an annual rate of 8% per annum.

-During 2009, 2010, 2012, and 2014, LNR advanced funds to pay the District's obligations related to the City Intergovernmental Agreement.
-In July 2017, LNR sold its property in the District to ACM High Point VI LLC (ACM).
-LNR assigned all reimbursement rights in the City Agreements to ACM.
-As of December 31, 2017, the District owed ACM \$1,392,747 under the Agreement, which includes \$218,296 of accrued interest.
+During 2009, 2010, 2012, and 2014, LNR advanced funds to pay the District's obligations related to the City IGA.
+In July 2017, LNR sold its property in the District to ACM.
+LNR assigned all reimbursement rights in the City agreements to ACM.

-NOTE 5 - LONG-TERM OBLIGATIONS (CONTINUED)
+NOTE 5 LONG-TERM OBLIGATIONS (CONTINUED)